yureek/S-HealthStack.github.io/pages/documentation/get started/tutorial.md

     > - Study Name: `MG Study`
     > - Study Logo: whichever color you prefer

-2. [Invite team members and assign their roles](../study management/managing-team-members.md#inviting-team-members-and-assigning-roles) to help conduct the study.
+2. [Invite members and assign their roles](../study management/managing-members.md#inviting-members-and-assigning-roles) to help conduct the study.

-    > Creating the initial study automatically prompts you to invite team members.
+    > Creating the initial study automatically prompts you to invite members.
 Let's invite Dr. McCoy as a principal investigator.
 Enter these parameters:
     >
     > - Email: `daniel.mccoy@researchuniversity.org`
     > - Role: `Principal Investigator`